MillerMedia/homebrew-kneejerk/README.md

 # Homebrew-Kneejerk

-This is the official Homebrew tap for Kneejerk, a Python-based tool for scanning environment variables from React websites.
+This is the official Homebrew tap for Kneejerk, a Go tool for scanning environment variables from React websites.

 ## How do I install these formulae?